Certifications / Microsoft

 • You might know that F5 starts the Slide Show from the first slide.
 But did you know that SHIFT+F5 starts at the current slide?

-• When you click and drag a Guide, which can be found on the View ribbon tab, you see a measurement telling you how far from the center point of the slide the Guide is.
-If you actually want to see the measurement from the starting position of the Guide, hold down your SHIFT key while you click and drag.
+• PowerPoint guides on the View tab are useful for lining things up.
+But did you know you can change their color or add extra ones?
+Show your guides and right-click on one to see the options.
+When you click and drag a Guide, which can be found on the View ribbon tab, you see a measurement telling you how far from the center point of the slide it is.
+To see the measurement from the guide's starting position, hold down your SHIFT key while you click and drag.

-For more tips like this, follow Simona on LinkedIn.
-Start a free week with CBT Nuggets to check out Simona's training for popular tools like Microsoft Word and Skype for Business.
+Start a free week with CBT Nuggets to check out Simona's training for popular tools like Microsoft OneNote and Agile Project Management.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.